hiveai/friends/README.md

 **TODO: Add description**
-This is an example based on Elixir School: https://elixirschool.com/en/lessons/ecto/associations/
+This is an example based on Elixir School: https://elixirschool.com/en/lessons/ecto/associations/ This branch shows that using genre_types causes an error on preload
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed